Is Ophiuchus a Real Starsign?

 Is it true that according to NASA, they discovered a 13th sign of the Zodiac?
 Not really; it’s just a viral story that NASA added this sign, and it is incorrect as NASA doesn’t deal in astrology.
 Furthermore, the discovery of this thirteenth ‘zodiac sign,’ known as Ophiuchus, is not new.

 Ophiuchus was discovered by the Babylonians or the Ancient Greeks thousands of years ago.
 It is another astrological constellation system that does not affect Western Astrology.
-Dozens of different astrological systems have sprung out of the Babylonian and Greek systems.
+Dozens of different astrology systems have sprung out of the Babylonian and Greek systems.
 You can change your sign if you wish to!

 What Does Rose Smith think about Ophiuchus?

-So is Ophiuchus a real star sign – in this Studio 10 interview, psychic Rose Smith explains how the Western Astrology system can be stunningly accurate if you know your date, place, and time of birth.
-So you can be rest assured your star sign hasn’t changed.
+So is Ophiuchus a real starsign – in this Studio 10 interview, psychic Rose Smith explains how the Western Astrology system can be stunningly accurate if you know your date, place, and time of birth.
+So, you can be rest assured your star sign hasn’t changed.

 Author: Rose Smith